autnmy/descant-swebench-pro-results/README.md

 ## How it was run

-**One pass per task — first and only attempt, no hand-editing.** Each of the 731 tasks went through Descant a single time: one pass of the full pipeline (plan → build → independent review → revise → open PR).
+**One pass per task — first and only attempt.** Each of the 731 tasks went through Descant a single time: one pass of the full system (plan → build → independent review → revise → open PR).
 No task was run twice, and no diff was edited by hand.
 Each task's final diff was then graded by the official SWE-Bench Pro harness; **633 pass the projects' hidden tests.**